Providence River Pedestrian Bridge

 The Box Office was completed this year.
 The building, made out of shipping containers brought national attention to Providence within the construction and design communities for its innovative design.
 Developers from near and far want to replicate the building in their communities.

 We What Cheered the arts last year, and we’re What Cheering them again this year.
 Woonsocket’s Riverzedge and Providence’s Community Music Works each took home one of fifteen 2010 National Arts and Humanities Youth Program Awards (after Providence’s New Urban Arts won the same award last year (go Rhody!)).
 AS220 celebrated their 25th Anniversary this year, commissioned RISD alum Shepard Fairy to create a mural on Aborn Street, and is wrapping up renovation on its third Downcity Building, The Mercantile Block.
 And basically, art in Providence just continued to be pretty damn awesome.
 Buy Art![box style=”red”]Last year, we weren’t really in the mood to What Jeer, we had jeered enough I guess.
 But this year, oh, here go hell come, are you ready?
-Let’s do it.[/box]
+Let’s do it.[/alert]

 RIDOT, seriously, you’re killing us here.
 While we’ve said it time and again, we really like what Director Michael Lewis has to say about not being able to build more highways to end congestion and needing to be multi-modal and what not… the Director’s words have not been matching the agency’s actions.